 “I have one, too,” offered Ardith.
 It is called a cellphone.
 We can talk to people on it, even over great distances.
 It also connects to something called the Inter...well, we’ll talk about that another time...but one of its features is something called a camera...and it makes pictures like my dad said, in an instant.”

 Perhaps all the Trees were thinking the same thing.
-They expected there to be a grand sound, grinding gear, or a loud click, even.
-But no sound came forth.
+They expected there to be a grand sound, grinding gear, or loud clicking, even.
+But no sound was uttered.
 Instead, what arose was an image that seemed a perfectly clear replication of what they could see with their own Tree eyes.

 “What is it you call this strangeness?” asked Linden Branchwell.